grassroot-software/grassroot_curriculum/foundations/introduction/motivation_and_mindset.md

 ### Conclusion

 Learning any new skill is a journey full of speed bumps and obstacles to be overcome.
-We hope that the principles laid out here will put you in a much better position to succeed and get the most out of The Odin Project.
+We hope that the principles laid out here will put you in a much better position to succeed and get the most out of The Grassroot Project.

 ### Additional Resources